-As recently as April 1st, 2022, SLR Investment Corp. completed its previously announced merger with SLR Senior Investment Corp. (previous ticker SUNS).
-SUNS was merged into SLR, who is the surviving company.
+As of April 1st, 2022, SLR Investment Corp. completed its previously announced merger with SLR Senior Investment Corp. (previous ticker SUNS).
+SUNS was merged into SLR, which is the surviving company.
 Following the merger, legacy SLRC shareholders own approximately 77% of the company, and previous SUNS shareholders now own 23% of the combined company.

 Additionally, SLR Capital Partners lowered the annual base management fee payable by SLRC from 1.75% to 1.50% on gross assets and retained the annual base management fee.
 SLRC is keeping its target leverage ratio at 0.90x – 1.25x debt-to-equity.

-The BDC reported its fourth quarter and full year 2022 (for the period ending December 31st) results on March 1st.
-The company generated net investment income of $60.9 million in 2021, an increase of 2.9% compared to the prior year’s quarter.
+The BDC reported its fourth quarter and full year 2022 (for the period ending December 31st) results on February 28th.
+The company generated a net investment income of $76.4 million in 2022, an increase of 25% compared to the prior year’s quarter.

 SLR Investment Corp has produced volatile results in the last decade.
 The pandemic negatively affected the company, but they were somewhat shielded with such a diverse portfolio.

 In the near term, the company will benefit from the recently completed merger with SLR Senior Investment Corp., as SLR Investment Corp. will receive a reduction of the base management fee, cost savings through synergies, and opportunities to reduce borrowing costs and increase the combined company’s net interest margin.